 print('Default GPU Device: {}'.format(tf.test.gpu_device_name()))

-parameter to enter the "input" text placeholder.Returns placeholders in the following tuples (Input, Targets, LearningRate)
+name parameter to enter the "input" text placeholder.Returns placeholders in the following tuples (Input, Targets, LearningRate)

 def get_inputs():